dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

     * Blockchain is no longer decentralized so people won't trust bitcoin anymore.
 * As a block gets deeper in the chain, it gets more difficult to fork the chain from that earlier point.
 This is because to create a longer chain, you now need to add a lot more blocks and adding blocks requires PoW.
 * What else can we do with consensus?

+### Week 3 : Mechanics of Bitcoin.
+**Bitcoin Transactions**
+* Consider an account based ledger :
+  * Have to keep track of balance in each participants account.
+  * Hard to determine if transaction is valid because you have to look backwards till the beginning of time to check all transactions involving the particular participant who is sending the coins.
+  * This is why bitcoin isn't based on an account based ledger.
+Instead, based on transaction ledger.
+* Transaction based ledger :
+  * Given an input, the output value must total the input value. e.g., (Assume 1 transaction in 1 block) In transaction number x1, A has 25 coins.
+In transaction x1+1, A wants to send B 10 coins.
+So the input is x1[A], which is 25 coins, and output is that A sends 10 coins to B and resends herself 15 coins (change address), which totals to 25 coins.
+In transaction x1+2, B wants to send 4 coins to C. So the input is x1+1[B], which is 10 coins, and output is that B sends 4 coins to C and resends 6 coins to himself (change address). which totals 10 coins.
+  * Validity is easy now because we only do a finite backward scan.
+  * Can do joint payments (with multiple inputs, where each input has 1 signature i.e., owned by 1 person).

+**Bitcoin Scripts**
+* Transaction output addresses are really scripts.
+So are the input addresses.
+* Bitcoin scripting language :
+  * Simple.
+  * Support for cryptography.
+  * Stack based.
+  * Limits on time/memory.
+  * No loops.
+  * Not turing complete.
+By design because these scripts are to be run by miners.
+  * Output is either error or no error.
+If error, transaction not accepted into the block.
+* 99% of bitcoin scripts are exactly the same : simple signature check (also called pay to public key script).
+* Nodes have a whitelist of scripts that can be run.
+* Proof-of-burn script :
+  * Write abitrary data into the blockchain by destroying a bit of your currency.
+  * Way to destroy bitcoin and gain an altcoin.
+* Pay-to-script hash :
+  * Retailer specifies a script to send bitcoins to instead of an address.

+**Applications of Bitcoin Scripts**
+* Escrow transactions : A wants to buy from B but B wants the money first while A wants the goods first.
+  * Solution is to use MULTISIG script so that money is released if 2 of 3 people sign the transaction.
+Involve another person J (judge).
+In normal exchange of money for goods, A and B can sign the transaction and everything is great.
+In dispute, J will have to decide whom to support.
+How do we trust J though?
+* Green addresses : A wants to pay B but B is offline and cannot see the blockchain at all.
+  * Real world solution is that A pays a bank and bank stores the money in green addresses.
+Later, the bank sends the money to B.
+  * Mt Gox did this so people don't trust this so much anymore in the bitcoin world.
+* Efficient micro payments : A wants to make a lot of small payments to B for using B's service but  does not want to pay a transaction fee for each payment.
+Can we combine all micro payments to make 1 large payment?
+  * Solution is to use MULTISIG.
+A sends B 1 coin at time t0.
+But B never signs it, so its not yet published as a transaction.
+By time t1>t0, A would have sent B 10 coins and decides to stop using B's service.
+B now signs the last transaction and it is published for acceptance into a block.
+  * What happens if B never signs the last transaction?
+Then the coin is just sitting in escrow forever.
+Solution is to use lock time.
+Before the micropayment protocol, both A and B have to sign a transaction that refunds all of A's money back if the micropayments have not been signed by B by the lock time.
+* Multiplayer lotteries, hash pre-image challenges, coin swapping protocols are other applications.
+* Bitcoin scripts can be used to define smart contracts, but due to the nature of the scripting language, only few types of smart contracts can be defined.

+**Bitcoin Blocks**
+* Why bundle transactions into blocks?
+  * Makes blockchain shorter so easier to verify the chain.
+  * Single unit of work for miners.
+* Bitcoin block :
+  * Hash chain of blocks and Merkle tree of transactions in each block.
+  * The Merkle tree also contains a special transaction called the coinbase transaction.
+This contains the mining coin reward plus the transaction fees.

+**The Bitcoin Network**
+* Bitcoin P2P network :
+  * Runs on TCP port 8333.
+  * All nodes are equal.
+  * New nodes can be added at any time.
+  * Forget non-responding nodes after 3 hrs.
+* How do new nodes join?
+  * New nodes find a seed node (1 node in the network) from a list of seed nodes.
+  * Ask the seed node to return all its peers.
+Can keep repeating this.
+  * Choose which ones from all the nodes you know to peer with.
+* Whats the P2P network good for?
+  * Network maintains the blockchain.
+  * Entire network needs to know about new transactions : flooding algo/gossip algo.
+    * It's like BFS.
+    * Nodes will only relay the transaction if :
+      * Transaction/script is valid.
+      * Script matches a whitelist.
+This avoids unusual scripts.
+      * Haven't seen the script before.
+This avoids infinte loop.
+      * Doesn't coflict with others seen before (even though the others might also be valid).
+This avoids double spending.
+  * Nodes will have different transaction pools because they disagree on which transactions should be added to the published block.
+It's like a race condition.
+Its only when one of the nodes publishes a block that this race condition is resolved.
+Every miner implements their own logic on which transaction to choose if there is a conflict.
+  * New blocks are announced using the same algo as new transactions.
+New blocks should be added to their copy of the longest chain but there is no restriction preventing them from creating a fork.
+But that's ok, the protocol can withstand that.
+  * Block propagation takes over 30 sec on average.
+The protocol is not very efficient in terms of propagation time.
+* How big is the network?
+Always changing and hard to estimate.
+But only 5-10k are permanently connected and fully validating nodes.
+* Fully validating node :
+  * Permanently connected.
+  * Store the entire blockchain (about 20 Gb).
+  * Active network connection.
+  * Track all the UTXOs (unspent transaction outputs) in RAM (about 1 Gb).
+* Simple payment verification node :
+  * Only care about certain transactions e.g., Wallets.
+  * Store block headers only, so they can't verify that other transactions in the block are valid.
+  * They trust the fully validating nodes.
+  * Need only 20 Mb of storage.

+**Limitations to the Bitcoin Protocol**
+* Hard coded limits :
+  * 10 min avg time creation per block.
+  * 1 Mb per block.
+  * 250 bytes per transaction.
+  * 7 transaction per second (2-10k transactions per second for Visa).
+  * 1 signature function only ESDSA.
+  * Hard coded hash functions.
+* Constants can't just be changed.
+Lot of implications.
+* Hard-forking bitcoin :
+  * Involves upgrading the software in every node.
+  * But the un-upgraded nodes will not accept blocks sent by the upgraded nodes because those transaction/script operations don't even exist in the old software.
+  * Until old nodes upgrade their software, they will keep rejecting new nodes.
+  * So the blockchain will split (hard fork) and 2 separate blockchain will form.
+  * New hard-fork possibilities : New instructions, changes to size limits, change to mining rate, small bugfixes, etc. But unlikely to happen, use altcoins to solve instead.
+* Soft-forking :
+  * Idea is that the upgraded software will only make validation tighter.
+  * Rules are stricter i.e., they only limit the set of valid scripts.
+  * The bad part is that old nodes might mine invalid blocks that will be rejected by the new nodes with the upgraded software.
+  * e.g., Pay to script hash was implemented via a soft fork.
+  * New soft-fork possibilities : new signature schemes, extra per-block metadata (e.g., put in "coinbase" parameter in a transaction).